 BABY-LED WEANING

-If you are doing baby-led weaning, when you prep the chicken, slice it into thin strips instead of dicing into cubes to make it easier for baby to palm.
-When you dish up their chicken, use a slotted spoon so they get minimal sauce, for minimal mess.
-When you prep the mango, cut a few finger-size strips for baby to eat as it is and set aside (do not cook).
+If you are doing baby-led weaning, when you dish up their chicken, use a slotted spoon so they get minimal sauce, for minimal mess.
+Shred the chicken pieces using forks and mash down the mango pieces with the back of a fork.
 If you are serving with naan or chapatti’s you can cut the bread into strips for your little one.
-Otherwise, give them a little heap of rice.
+Otherwise, give them a little heap of rice and top it with the chicken and mango.

 SPOON FEEDING